joaomelo/mytable/README.md

     FIREBASE_APP_ID=foobar
     SIGN_UP=ENABLE

-The SIGN_UP env value controls whether the login UI also make available a sign up form.
-In my personal production instance of **my-table** i keep it DISABLE, since i am currently terrified of holding other people Airtable Api Keys.
+The `SIGN_UP` env value controls whether the login UI also make available a sign up form.
+In my personal production instance of **my-table** i keep it `DISABLE`, since i am currently terrified of holding responsability of other people Airtable Api Keys.

 Don't forget to add the bothe `.env` files to your `.gitignore` list.
 All this data should be private.